-Bullying is conduct that is repeated by one or more students or by a member of a school staff including, but not limited to, an educator, administrator, a school nurse, cafeteria worker, custodian, bus driver, athletic coach, advisor to an extracurricular activity or paraprofessional and is directed at a student, causing one or more of the following:
+Bullying is the repeated use by one or more students or by a member of the school staff including, but not limited to, an educator, administrator, a school nurse, cafeteria worker, custodian, bus driver, athletic coach, advisor to an extracurricular activity or paraprofessional of a written, verbal or electronic expression or a physical act of gesture or any combination thereof, directed at a victim that causes one or more of the following:

-- a.
-Physical or emotional harm to the targeted student or damage to his/her property; - b.
-Placement of the targeted student in reasonable fear of harm to him/herself or of damage to his/her property; - c.
-Hostile environment at school for the targeted student; - d.
-Infringement on the rights of the targeted student at school; or - e.
-Material and substantial disruption to the educational process or the orderly operation of the school.
+A. Physical or emotional harm to the targeted student or damage to their property;

+- B. Places the victim in reasonable fear of harm to him/herself or of damage to their property; - C. Creates a hostile environment at school for the targeted student; - D. Infringes on the rights of the victim at school; or - E. Materially and substantially disrupts the educational process or the orderly operation of the school.

-Bullying generally involves "picking on" a student over time and may include conduct such as hitting and shoving; pressuring a student into taking an action he/she does not wish to take; words that involve threats, teasing, putdowns, or name-calling; threatening looks, gestures, or actions; cruel rumors; false accusations; and social isolation.
+Bullying is different from peer conflict.
+It is generally characterized by multiple instances of targeted behavior over time.
+Bullying may include conduct such as hitting and shoving; pressuring a student into taking an action they do not wish to take; words that involve threats, teasing, putdowns, or name-calling; threatening looks, gestures, or actions; cruel rumors; false accusations; and social isolation.

-Cyberbullying is bullying through the use of cell phones, computers or other technology and may include conduct such as sending derogatory, harassing, or threatening email messages, instant messages, text messages, or bogs; creating websites or blogs that make fun of, humiliate, or intimidate others; and posting or sending embarrassing or inappropriate pictures or images of others.
-It may also include creating a website, bog, or posting by which the creator/author impersonates another person.
+Cyberbullying is bullying through the use of cell phones, computers or other technology and may include conduct such as sending derogatory, harassing, or threatening email messages, instant messages, text messages, or blogs; creating websites or blogs that make fun of, humiliate, or intimidate others; and posting or sending embarrassing or inappropriate pictures or images of others.
+It may also include creating a website, blog, or posting by which the creator/author impersonates another person.

 Hostile Environment is a circumstance in which bullying causes the school environment to be permeated with intimidation, ridicule or insult that is sufficiently severe or pervasive to alter the conditions of a student's education.
-The targeted student becomes so concerned about bullying that he/she is unable to participate in and concentrate on academic and other school activities.
+The targeted student becomes so concerned about bullying that they are unable to participate in and concentrate on academic and other school activities.